robertsdotpm/robertsdotpm.github.io/articles/p2pd/README.md

 )
 ```

 **What this code means is:** every time a new client connects -- create a Protocol object for them.
 The method that does this is the 'factory' lambda function.
 The class also has special callback methods that are run for various events.
 It's pretty simple.
 Unfortunately, the moment you try use async functions you're in for a world of pain.
-But keep reading because the problems get worse.

 As I learned: Python does indeed have async networking features.
 It turns out you can use **loop.create_connection**.
 So if you want to write 'await connection() ... await send ... await recv' for TCP -- this code is for you.